 Rug Materials That Work in an Office

-Pile height is very important for a rug in an office.
-You want a low pile rug, less than 1/2 inch is best.
+Pile height is very important for an office rug.
+You want low-pile rugs or flat weave rugs, less than 1/2 inch is best.
 These are all types of rug with low pile height:

 - Cotton rugs – Cotton rugs are very flat.
 They are easy to roll over BUT they also move around easily.
 If you go with a cotton rug make sure your chair doesn’t need to be close to the edge.
-A great way to prevent the edge of the rug from rolling is to use rug sticky pads to make sure the edge stays firmly in place (or the spot close to your chair).
+A great way to prevent the edge of the rug from rolling is to use rug sticky pads so the edge stays firmly in place (or the spot close to your chair).

-- Oriental rugs – This class of rugs includes many wool rugs that have a low pile height and a tight weave.
+- Oriental or Persian rugs – This class of rugs includes many wool rugs that have a low pile height and a tight weave.